 The 2017 conference was also a significant academic success, setting off a cascade effect in the research field in Australia that had been slowly growing for the previous 15 years.
 Once again, EGA worked with PRISM and experts who had attended the event to workshop better outcomes for Australia in various areas of psychedelic research.
 From this point on, there has been a rising tide of interest.
 Media has started to cover the area in a much more positive light.
 Within three months of the 2017 conference, the doorway for ethnobotanical and psychedelic research in Australia had finally been opened.

 In 2018, EGA officially became a botanical charity and in 2019, a new symposium named ‘Garden States - A Forum for Cultivating Ethnobotanical Plants, Knowledge and Community’ was held over one day in Melbourne’s eastern suburbs.

 In 2019, a joint clinical trial between EGA’s sister organisation PRISM and St Vincent's Hospital Melbourne was announced to investigate the use of psilocybin as an adjunct to psychotherapy to treat depression and anxiety for terminally ill patients.

-The 2020 Garden States symposium was postponed due to the global COVID-19 pandemic and will now take place in the first weekend of October 2021.
-You can find the latest information and tickets for the upcoming symposium here.
+The 2020 Garden States symposium was postponed due to the global COVID-19 pandemic and will now take place in the first weekend of December 2021.
+You can find the latest information and tickets for the upcoming symposium here

 The next EGA major outdoor symposium is tentatively set for early December 2023 or 2024, dependent on developments around the COVID-19 pandemic.